‘Everybody knows’ – My Pandemic in a Foreign Land

 But no one took the bait.

-I did however receive some valuable feedback from one agency, the people who represent Damian Le Bas who wrote the The Stopping Places *
+I did however receive some valuable feedback from one agency, the people who represent Damian Le Bas who wrote The Stopping Places *

 My novel is set in modern (and 1960s) Spain with a cast of almost entirely Spanish characters.